 If individuals do not feel safe in their current location, we encourage them to connect with a confidential resource to safety plan and think through ways to maximize their safety in areas of their life that might be impacted right now.
 Check out the National Domestic Violence Hotline’s Safety Planning Guide.

 The following resources can help with safety planning:

 We really appreciate the following ideas shared by The Survivors Trust UK:

-For some victims/survivors, wearing a mask can trigger memories of abuse, such as the feeling of having a hand covering your mouth or your face pushed into a pillow.
-They can also make individuals feel claustrophobic which an trigger fears of having a panic attack or losing control of your breathing.
+For some victims/survivors, wearing a mask can trigger memories of abuse, such as the feeling of having a hand covering their mouth or their face pushed into a pillow.
+Masks can also make individuals feel claustrophobic which can trigger fears of having a panic attack or losing control of your breathing.

 - Practice wearing a mask in a comfortable space: If wearing a mask in public has been particularly triggering for you, try practicing wearing one in a space or environment where you already know you feel safe.
 Take time to get used to how the mask feels on your face.
 This will make you feel more prepared and relaxed for when you might have to wear the mask in less familiar or more stressful situations.